michaeltelford/wgit/README.md

 So why might you not use Wgit, I hear you ask?

 - Wgit doesn't allow for webpage interaction e.g. signing in as a user.
 There are better gems out there for that.
 - Wgit can parse a crawled page's Javascript, but it doesn't do so by default.
-If your crawls are JS heavy then you should consider a browser based crawler instead.
+If your crawls are JS heavy then you might best consider a pure browser-based crawler instead.
 - Wgit while fast (using `libcurl` for HTTP etc.), isn't multi-threaded; so each URL gets crawled sequentially.
 You could hand each crawled document to a worker thread for processing - but if you need concurrent crawling then you should consider something else.

 ## Installation